microsoft/vscode-docs-authoring/docs-yaml/README.md

 ### New features:

-* The code intellisense is more intelligent now, extension can provide the intellisense according to the schema structure but not just text mapping.(v0.1.8 and later)
+* The code intellisense is more intelligent now; the extension can provide the intellisense according to the schema structure, not just text mapping. (v0.1.8 and later)
-* Extension can generate input template for `object`(including required propertied and optional properties with default value).(v0.1.8 and later)
+* The extension can generate an input template for `object` (including required propertied and optional properties with default value). (v0.1.8 and later)
-* You can type a `-` to trigger the intellisense for generating a new array item.(v0.1.8 and later)
+* You can type a `-` to trigger the intellisense for generating a new array item. (v0.1.8 and later)

 ### 1. YAML validation